Alternatives and ESG top priorities for institutional investors

 Twenty-one percent of respondents see it in positive terms through impact investing and only a small number – 15 percent – see the full potential of ESG today and consider thematic investing around global themes such as climate change and technology innovation.

-Find out more about the Forum & Awards here.
+Find out more about the forum and awards here.